Aleksejs0585/cryptosailors-tools/StateSynch/README.md

-# In this tutorial, we will be setting up StateSynch.
+# In this tutorial, we will setting up StateSynch.
 - StateSynch - helps to synchronize almost from the last block through the distributor node.
 This helps to synchronize the node almost immediately after it is launched.
 - To run StateSynch, we need two servers.
 On the first server `distributing` we will keep a constantly working and synchronized node.
 On the second server `Consumer` we will run a fresh node and synchronize it using StateSynch.
 - **Please Note** - StateSynch may **NOT** always start immediately.
 This is her main drawback.
 This depends on the number of peers that have connected and synchronized from the "Distributor" node.
 Sometimes projects don't support StateSynch.

 ## 1. Configuration of `config.toml` and `app.toml` on `distributing` server
-In the СOSMOS project, after the initiation of the node by comand `cosmos init`, will be created `.cosmos` folder.
+In the СOSMOS project, after the initiation of the node by command `cosmos init`, will be created `.cosmos` folder.
 Inside this folder located all related info about your node and validator.

 Input your value instead `<.comsos>` and delete `<>`
 - Example `FOLDER=.nibid`